TitaniaAnn/titaniaann-emaillist/README.md

-# titaniaann-slideshow-widget
+# titaniaann-emaillist
-A custom WordPress slideshow widget plugin with the ability create image collections.
+A custom WordPress plugin that creates an email list.